Function Approximation in Numerically Rank-Deficient Bases: Christoffel sampling with numerical rank-deficiency

-It follows that the sampling distribution~\eqref{eq:optimalsampling} requires only $\mathcal{O}(n \log(n))$ samples for accurate least squares fitting with high probability.
-As a result, the amount of required data is nearly optimal, where ``optimal'' corresponds to the case of interpolation with $m = n$.
-For a summary of optimality benchmarks and probabilistic error analyses, we refer to~\cite[sections 1 and 2]{dolbeault2022optimal}.
-Also, we note that considerable efforts have been made to obtain $\mathcal{O}(n)$ sampling strategies, see e.g.\ \cite[section 8]{adcockOptimalSamplingLeastsquares2024} and references therein.
-However, these methods are no longer purely random, which diverges from the focus of this section.
+The sampling distribution associated with $w = \hat{n}/k$ requires only $\mathcal{O}(\hat{n} \log(\hat{n}))$ samples for accurate least squares fitting with high probability.
+This is close to interpolation, corresponding to $m = \hat{n}$.
+For a summary of optimality benchmarks and probabilistic error analyses, we refer to~\cite[\S1 and 2]{dolbeault2022optimal}.
+Also, we note that considerable efforts have been made to obtain $\mathcal{O}(\hat{n})$ sampling strategies instead of $\mathcal{O}(\hat{n} \log(\hat{n}))$; see \cite[\S8]{adcockOptimalSamplingLeastsquares2024} and references therein.